In America, there are many symbols that people equate with the concept of freedom. One of the most famous is the Liberty Bell in Philadelphia.

 It also features an inscription that conveys a message of liberty: “Proclaim LIBERTY throughout all the Land unto all the inhabitants thereof.”
 This is a passage from Leviticus in the Bible.

 Today, the Liberty Bell hangs at the Liberty Bell Pavilion on Market Street in Philadelphia.
-Thousands of people visit every year to see this unique American icon of freedom.
+Thousands of people visit every year to see this unique American of freedom.

 It still hangs on what experts believe is its original yoke made from American elm.